libavg/libavg/sphinxdoc/widget.rst

         **Messages:**

             :py:class:`Keyboard` emits messages on every key press and release:
+            To get these messages, call :py:meth:`Publisher.subscribe`.

             .. py:method:: DOWN(keycode)

                 Emitted whenever a key (command or char) is pressed.

             .. py:method:: UP(keycode)

                 Emitted whenever a key (command or char) is released.

             .. py:method:: CHAR(char)

                 Emitted whenever a character is generated.
 This is generally when a char key is released and takes into account shift/altgr status.

         .. py:method:: reset()